ts-graphviz/ts-graphviz.github.io/docs/ts-graphviz/11-advanced-topics/05-security-policies.md

 ## Purpose and Importance

 In today's software development landscape, **Open Source Software (OSS)** plays an indispensable role in building applications.
-According to the **Open Source Security Foundation (OpenSSF)**, **70% to 90%** of modern applications consist of OSS components, and the complexity of their dependencies is increasing daily.
+According to the **Open Source Security Foundation (OpenSSF)**, **70% to 90%** of modern applications consist of OSS components[^1], and the complexity of their dependencies is increasing daily.

+[^1]: Behlendorf, B. (2022, May 11). *Brian Behlendorf Testifies to Congress on Open Source Software Security* (original in English).
+The Linux Foundation.
+Retrieved from [https://www.linuxfoundation.org/blog/blog/lf/brian-behlendorf-testifies-open-source-software-security](https://www.linuxfoundation.org/blog/blog/lf/brian-behlendorf-testifies-open-source-software-security)

 ### The Impact and Responsibility of ts-graphviz